Why I Changed My GatsbyJS Blog Back To Hugo

 So you’ll notice that although the images on this site are well optimized, they don’t have the nice Gatsby touch to them (e.g. things like SVG tracing).

-Also, because it’s a plain old fashioned HTML site, you don’t get the nice UX of having a SPA or MPA like you get with Gatsby (though this barely matters to visitors).
+Also, because it’s a plain old fashioned HTML site, you don’t get the nice UX of having a SPA like you get with Gatsby (though this barely matters to visitors).

 As nice as these features are, they don’t compare to the outstanding speed and powerful versatility that Hugo offers.